AustinDart/Making-A-Website/README.md

 - Use \<style\> instead of defining style within individual tags (internal instead of inline).
 - I've opted not to use external styling for now (I might later, though)
 - Updated the link to open in a new tab (_blank)
-- Add a favicon (my art skills are garbage so ignore that) -- favicon might not be working right now.
-I need to investigate this.
+- Add a favicon (my art skills are garbage so ignore that)